AMWA-TV/is-14/docs/API requests.md

 |:--:|
 | _**Putting a property**_ |

-The PUT verb MUST be used for setting individual object properties.
+Clients MUST use the PUT verb when setting individual object properties.

-The URL MUST target a specific property of an object by locating the object using its role path and the property using its property identifier as per the following format `baseUrl/rolePaths/{rolePath}/properties/{propertyId}/value`.
-A successful response MUST be of type [NcMethodResult](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresult).
-If the request encountered an error then the response result returned MUST be of type [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) or a derived datatype and include an error message.
+Clients MUST target a specific property of an object by locating the object using its role path and the property using its property identifier and building a URL as per the following format `baseUrl/rolePaths/{rolePath}/properties/{propertyId}/value`.
+Devices MUST return a response of type [NcMethodResult](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresult).
+If the request encountered an error then devices MUST return a response of type [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) or a derived datatype and include an error message.

-The body of the request MUST include an object which includes the new value of the property as per the [property-value-put-request](https://specs.amwa.tv/is-14/branches/v1.0-dev/APIs/schemas/property-value-put-request.json) schema.
+Clients MUST include an object which contains the new value of the property in the body of the request as per the [property-value-put-request](https://specs.amwa.tv/is-14/branches/v1.0-dev/APIs/schemas/property-value-put-request.json) schema.

-This is equivalent to invoking the generic [Set method](https://specs.amwa.tv/ms-05-02/latest/docs/NcObject.html#generic-getter-and-setter) on the specific object for the required property.
+Note that this is equivalent to invoking the generic [Set method](https://specs.amwa.tv/ms-05-02/latest/docs/NcObject.html#generic-getter-and-setter) on the specific object for the required property.

 ### Setting bulk properties for a role path